wolfiex/SpaceMouse-LinuxMouse/README.md

 Convert the 3D connections spacemouse into a usable computer mouse (since well the company perfers to false advertise.)

+If this program is useful, please reference wolfiex (git) or Dan Ellis @DanEllisScience (twitter).
+Contributions/Improvements are welcome.

 ## Install
 `make install`